Climate Strikes – End Fossil Occupy

 End Fossil – Occupy

-A group organising under the banner of “End Fossil” has the most focussed message – end fossil fuels worldwide.
-They invite groups to organise their own occupations, but with appropriate national and local demands related to the fossil fuel industry and wider social issues. https://endfossil.com/
+A group organizing under the banner of “End Fossil” has the most focused message – end fossil fuels worldwide.
+They invite groups to organize their own occupations, but with appropriate national and local demands related to the fossil fuel industry and wider social issues. https://endfossil.com/

 By targeting fossil fuels, they are both getting to the core of the cause of climate change, and challenging the politics and economics which provides continuing support for fossil fuel industries.
 The message is coherent, with platform that all can agree on.